Motoki-Higa/react-authentication-with-express/README.md

 Basic Authentication within a React client application, using an Express REST API.

 __Note:__ This project originally followed [Treehouse's tutorial](https://teamtreehouse.com/library/react-authentication/introducing-the-authentication-project/what-is-basic-authentication).
-However, the project has some security vulnerabilities around protecting routes in the back-end, I have integrated an express-session.
+However, the project was a bit outdated, and has some security vulnerabilities around protecting routes in the back-end, I have integrated express-session, react hooks and context api to make the code more robust and intuitive.(as of 2021 July)

 ## Getting Started